Does it seem like customers just don’t “get” you? Ever feel like you’re throwing content at the wall, and nothing’s

 3. Plan your editorial calendar

 If you know your brand (see above), then you know your audience.
-Find topics that readers will care about so that you can keep them coming back for more.
+Here we’ll find topics that readers will care about so that you can keep them coming back for more.

 4. Implement your content strategy

-Here’s where you create, distribute, promote, and measure your content.
+Here’s where we determine how to best create, distribute, promote, and measure your content.
 (Need help filling in those gaps?
 I’ve got you covered there as well.)

 5. Revisit and refine

 Content strategy doesn’t stop when the blog posts go up.
 We’ll work to continually discover places to repurpose your content or tweak it to keep it relevant.
-You can also alter your editorial calendar based on your findings.
+We can also alter your editorial calendar based on our findings.